 New year, new skills – we all have the best intentions, yet will be succeed to learn something new this year?
 Maybe we need a push…if so, then maybe this book will help!
+We published this review earlier this year…but now we all have more time…this may be a skill to take on board!

 The Royal School of Needlework RSN Applique (published by Search Press) is just one of a collection of books, each one covering a valuable skill.
 We may feature more of these publications in the future, but for now, we will review this particular one…..